FAANG/dcc-documentation/docs/organization_group_abbreviations.md

 USU	| Utah State University (USA)
 WSU | Washington State University(USA)
 WU | Wageningen University (Netherlands)
-ZIGR | POLISH ACADEMY OF SCIENCES Department of Ichthyobiology and Fisheries Management in Gołysz (Poland)
+ZIGR | Polish Academy of Sciences Institute of Ichthyobiology and Aquaculture in Golysz (Poland)

 To suggest or discuss the addition of a new organisation abbreviation please contact [faang-dcc@ebi.ac.uk](mailto:faang-dcc@ebi.ac.uk)